NativeScript/docs-v7/start/introduction.md

 ## Join the NativeScript Community

 We have a vibrant, engaged community and are here to help.
-You can find us on [Twitter](https://twitter.com/nativescript) and [Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
+You can find us on [Twitter](https://twitter.com/nativescript) and our [community forum](http://forum.nativescript.org/).